theripnono/tello-path-programming-YOLOv5/README.md

-# Yolov5 in a Tello
+# Yolov5 in streaming in a Tello Drone

 This repository consists of two main things: